SCHEDULE OF EVENTS FOR CAMP NECON 44

 11:00 a.m.
 Camp Necon Town Meeting

-Another annual tradition, as awards are bestowed and the Camp Necon Family gives us feedback on what went well and makes suggestions for next year.
+Another annual tradition, as awards are bestowed and the Camp Necon Family gives the Committee feedback on what went well and makes suggestions for next year.

 12:00 p.m.
 Dealers Room and Art Show Close